History of the Dallas Cowboys: 2017

 2017 was a tumultuous season for the Cowboys.
 In August the NFL announced that star running back Ezekiel Elliott would be suspended the first six games of the season for violating the league's personal conduct policy, after accusations of domestic abuse from an ex-girlfriend in 2016.
 Elliott maintained his innocence and was never criminally charged.
 The suspension was on and off again through the first two months of the season due to him attempting to appeal this decision.

 The Cowboys started the season by defeating the New York Giants 19–3.
 During Week 2 they were routed by the Denver Broncos 42–17.
 They bounced back in Week 3 winning on the road against the Arizona Cardinals 28–17.
-They returned home for a two-game homestand and lost both games, first to the Los Angeles Rams 35-30 then to the Green Bay Packers 35–31.
+They returned home for a two-game homestand and lost both games, first to the Los Angeles Rams 35–30 then to the Green Bay Packers 35–31.

 After a Week 6 bye they returned to form by blowing out the San Francisco 49ers 40–10.
 Week 8 was a division game against the Washington Redskins, in which the Cowboys won 33–19.
 In Week 9 the Cowboys faced the Kansas City Chiefs, and became the first team that season to intercept Chiefs quarterback Alex Smith en route to a 28–17 win.
 It was the Cowboys' third straight win which brought them to 5–3.

 After this game, Elliott's suspension came into effect.
 The Cowboys would lose their next three games to the Atlanta Falcons 27–7, division-leading Philadelphia Eagles 37–9, and on Thanksgiving Day to the Los Angeles Chargers 28–6.
 On Week 13 they hosted the Redskins in which the Cowboys showed their season was far from over by defeating the Redskins 38–14.
 Former Redskins running back Alfred Morris rushed for 127 yards with one touchdown against his former team.
 Dez Bryant caught a touchdown which made him the Cowboys' all-time leader in receiving touchdowns.
 Week 14 was another division game against the Giants, in which the Cowboys won 30–10.
 Week 15 was a primetime game on NBC Sunday Night Football against the Oakland Raiders.
 The Cowboys had a late 20–17 lead when a defensive pass interference against them put the Raiders in the red zone with less than a minute left.
 Raiders quarterback Derek Carr tried rushing in a potential game-winning touchdown but Cowboys safety Jeff Heath caused Carr to fumble the ball before the ball crossed the endzone to force a touchback and seal a 20-17 Cowboys victory.

 Elliott returned from his suspension on Week 16 against the Seattle Seahawks.
 Despite this the Seahawks prevailed 21–12 to eliminate the Cowboys from playoff contention.
 Their season ended on a 6–0 win against the Eagles to finish with a 9-7 second place record.
-The Eagles would go on to win Super Bowl LII.
+The Eagles would go on to win Super Bowl LII against the New England Patriots.